Health Testing

 Neonatal encephalopathy with seizures (NEWS)

 Neonatal encephalopathy with seizures is an autosomal recessive developmental brain disease.
-Affected puppies exhibit extreme weakness, those that survive the first week of life generally develop progressively worse ataxia and a whole-body tremor.
-This is often accompanied by severe generalized clonic-tonic seizures.
-None have survived to 7 weeks of age. ´The mutation that is suggested to be responsible for NEWS in standard poodles can be detected via DNA-testing.
+Affected puppies exhibit extreme weakness; those that survive the first week of life generally develop progressively worse ataxia and a whole-body tremor.
+This is often accompanied by severe generalised clonic-tonic seizures.
+None have survived to 7 weeks of age. ´The mutation that is suggested to be responsible for NEWS in standard poodles can be detected via DNA testing.

 Osteochondrodysplasia (OCD)